RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/templates.md

 Boot sources are defined by using a persistent volume claim (PVC) that is populated by uploading a local file, cloning an existing PVC, importing from a registry, or by URL.
 Attach a boot source to a virtual machine template by using the web console.
 After the boot source is attached to a virtual machine template, you create any number of fully configured ready-to-use virtual machines from the template.

-Preconfigured Red Hat virtual machine templates are listed in the **Templates** tab within the **Virtualization** page.
+Back in our **dedicated Web Console tab** (%cnvlab-console-url%), we can see all the preconfigured Red Hat virtual machine templates listed in the **Templates** tab within the **Virtualization** menu entry.
 These templates are available for different versions of Red Hat Enterprise Linux, Fedora, Microsoft Windows 10, and Microsoft Windows Servers.
 Each Red Hat virtual machine template is preconfigured with the operating system image, default settings for the operating system, flavor (CPU and memory), and workload type (server).

 <img src="img/templates-list.png" width="100%"/></td>